vanzinvestor/svelte-redux-store/README.md

 # Svelte Redux Store

+Use svelte with redux store. look like react-redux

 ## Install

 Create new app (If you use in your template.
 Please see note in below)